 - Using regularly a CSRF Scanner before every release

-This mechanism involves injecting and executing malicious or arbitrary code on a web application’s server in the absence of sanitized and filtered user inputs.
+This mechanism injects and executes malicious or arbitrary code on a web application’s server without sanitizing and filtering user inputs.
 Attackers typically look for functions that parse user-generated data without proper validations to ingest insecure scripts to be executed by the server.

 Client-Side Logic Attacks

 Client-Side Logic attacks can be prevented by avoiding operations with sensitive security controls on the client side.

 Avoid Evaluating User Input – The eval() and new Function () command executes arguments passed in user inputs as JS expressions.
 As hackers manipulate user input to run malicious scripts, it is recommended to avoid evaluating user inputs or parsing JSON data through the above constructors.

 Enable TLS/SSL Encryption – Encrypting data between servers and clients helps prevent CSRF and XSS attacks.